 Our founding member and long time chairman Stefan Neuhaus passed away in 2022.
 You can read our orbituary here.

 Board of the German Comics Association

 Holds degrees in Eastern European studies, Hungarian studies and Eastern and Southern European History from Berlin, Paris and Budapest.
-Cultural manager of German-Hungarian cultural exchanges, freelancer for a comics publisher, currently project coordinator and foundation advisor for the Federal Association of German Foundations.
+Cultural manager of German-Hungarian cultural exchanges, freelancer for a comics publisher, currently project manager and foundation advisor for the Federal Association of German Foundations.

 Holds a degree in Cultural Studies, German Studies and Philosophy from Bremen.
 Completed a postgraduate degree in Cultural Management in Hanover.
 Previously worked as a Press Officer for the Bremen Theatre and for the Hanover State Theatre’s Artistic Management Offices, and as an Assistant to the Management of an Environmental Education Association in Hamburg.
 Chairman of the Board at the Hamburg Comics Festival until the end of 2018.

 Pursuing the goals of the association is made possible through the promotion of the arts and culture, such as through the organisation and hosting of cultural events (exhibitions, presentations, etc.), the promotion of the artistic handling of, for example, topics related to society, politics, history or culture through the comic medium, the promotion of political-aesthetic education (through publications, support and implementation of research projects, educational events, conferences).

 We are committed to promoting comics as an element of cultural education in scholastic as well as civic life (through consultations, organisation and implementation of comic workshops and similar events, among others), promoting research projects in the form of scholarly work, but also through conferences or workshops.